 If you opt to create your own custom report, you can drill down to exactly what it is you want to see, and you can create multiple subsets of related data using the tab feature.

+Have you ever wondered, in Google Analytics, what is a "secondary dimension"?
+Our digital marketing Greenville NC team is here to break it down for you!
 This one is pretty basic, but not one to be overlooked by those still learning the Google Analytics platform.
-There’s always another layer that can/should be added to whatever you are evaluating — from the pages on your site, to the conversions.
+There’s always another layer that can/should be added to whatever you are evaluating -- from the pages on your site, to the conversions.
 Of course, you’ll want to know where the traffic is coming from, so Source/Medium can tell you a great deal, particularly as it comes to your own marketing ROI.
 The hour when a lead comes in can also be important, whether you are syncing up your inbox of leads to your analytics data, or you are trying to find trends in conversion activity.

-If you’re not adding secondary dimensions while viewing default reports in Google Analytics, this is your first step to becoming a more advanced user.
+If you’re not adding secondary dimensions while viewing default reports in Google Analytics, our digital marketing Greenville NC experts recommend taking this first step to becoming a more advanced user.

 By default, Google will show you All Users.
 However, at the top of the page, you can add multiple segments to compare different types of traffic, or you can limit the data to a specific group.